What criteria should I consider?

 So it doesn’t bring much as a staker.

--> Rule: A pool should produce at least one block per epoch.
+-> Rule: A pool should produce at least one block every few epochs.

 The return, provided the above conditions are met, is always about the same (long term), at about 5% per year (in ADA).